-Kimberly has been a Registered Art Therapist since 2001 and is currently working towards her license as a Professional Counselor in the state of Virginia.
+Kimberly is a Licensed Professional Counselor (LPC) and Registered Art Therapist (ATR).
 She graduated from Eastern Virginia Medical School - Art Therapy and Counseling Program in 2000 and has experience working with others individually or in group settings with a variety of mental health concerns including, but not limited to, depression, anxiety, substance abuse and recovery, identity, and self-esteem.
 Kimberly’s years of experience include residential and day school treatment with children and adolescents, art therapy treatment with the military, school-based art therapy groups, and group work with substance abuse and trauma due to abuse.
-Kimberly uses a Person-Centered approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
-Together she will provide a safe place to explore thoughts, ideas, and feelings, while collaborating to develop effective tools and techniques to handle life challenges.
-She is a member of the American Art Therapy Association and owner and principle instructor of Hands on Art, teaching and conducting creative art workshops and classes throughout Virginia Beach.
+Kimberly uses a Person-Centered and Strengths-Based approach integrated with Art Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Guided Imagery, Psycho-education, and Mindfulness to foster growth and help clients meet their full potential.
+Kimberly recognizes the power of the therapeutic relationship and will provide a safe, non-judgemental environment to explore thoughts, ideas and feelings.
+Counseling sessions will be a collaborative effort to develop effective tools and techniques to handle life challenges.
+She is a member of the American Art Therapy Association, Virginia Art Therapy Association, and owner and instructor of Hands on Art, teaching and conducting creative art workshops and classes throughout Virginia Beach.

-Mary is a counseling resident at Cova.
-She obtained her Masters in Professional Counseling from Liberty University, and is working towards licensure as a Professional Counselor.
+Mary is a Licensed Professional Counselor at Cova.
+She joined the team while finishing her requirements for licensure, and continues her good work helping numerous individuals through CoVa.
 She uses a mobilizing, solution-focused approach to crisis intervention, personal coaching, and recovery processes.
 Her theoretical standpoint embodies DBT and CBT principles, mindfulness, psychoeducation, philosophical inquisition, exposure/immersion therapy, graduated acceptance therapy, art as therapy, and other creative outlets to animate the mirth of self-understanding.
 While trying to detangle life’s serious issues, she tries to align with the client a sense of bonding, respect, empathy, perspective, direction, and (comic) relief.
 She believes that one of the most therapeutic things in life is a laugh.

 I'm a holistic counselor, taking into account one's emotional, physical and spiritual well being when helping my clients.
 I utilize a collaborative approach to therapy; which involves exploring the past and present, and draw upon many different traditional and creative interventions that meet my client's needs.
 I strongly believe that the therapeutic relationship is crucial for successful therapy, and should involve working together in a non-judgmental, and warm environment.
 I have a particular interest, and specialized training in working with children, adolescents and adults who are struggling with nutritional concerns, gender dysphoria, transgender issues, and sexual identity.
 In addition, I also have a passion for helping those who are in emotional pain due to their anxiety, depression, nutrition, existential concerns, and reproductive health/ women issues.
 I recognize the importance of nutrition and it's impact on overall wellbeing, and have integrative training in nutritional / non-pharmaceutical interventions for anxiety, depression and ADHD.

 Todd received his BA in Behavioral Sciences in Austin, Texas in 1998, received his MA in Psychology in Chicago, Illinois in 2000 and his JD from Regent University in 2005.
-He has handled over 1000 cases and has observed first hand the devestating effect conflict can have, even on the party who "wins".
-As a result of that experience, he is driven to assist clients find solutions through conflict resolution in relationships, employment, litigation and any other area of dispute.
+He has handled over 1000 matters and observed first hand the devestating effect conflict can have, even on the party who "wins".
+As a result of that experience, he is driven to assist clients in discovering solutions through conflict resolution and coaching in relationships, employment, litigation and any other area in need of guidance or conflict resolution.
 He has designed a mediation program through Cova which is solution based, successful and affordable.
 Todd is also an owner of the Dickerson & Smith Law Group in Virginia Beach.